 (Regional and condo sales data not seasonally adjusted)

--- The statewide median sales-price-to-list-price ratio remained above 100 percent at 101.3 percent in Jun 2022, compared to 103.4 percent in May 2022, 104.2 percent in April 2022, 103.3 percent in March 2022, and 104.1 percent in June 2021.
-Sales-to-list-price ratio is an indicator that reflects the negotiation power of home buyers and sellers under current market conditions.
-The ratio, expressed as a percentage, is calculated by dividing the final sales price of a property by its last list price.
-A sales-to-list ratio of 100 percent or above suggests that the property sold for more than the list price, while a ratio below 100 percent indicates that the price sold below the asking price.
+- The statewide, sales-price-to-list-price ratio on a monthly basis in 2023 was at 100 percent in August, July, June, May and April, 99.1 percent in March, 97.7 percent in February and 96.5 percent in January.
+A year ago, in August 2022, the ratio was 98.4 percent.
+The sales-to-list-price ratio is an indicator that reflects the negotiation power of home buyers and home sellers under current market conditions.
+The ratio is calculated by dividing the final sales price of a property by its last list price and is expressed as a percentage.
+A sales-to-list ratio with 100 percent or above suggests that the property sold for more than the list price, and a ratio below 100 percent indicates that the price sold below the asking price.